chr15k/php-auth-generator/docs/USER_GUIDE.md

 ## Digest Auth

 Digest Authentication is an authentication mechanism that improves upon Basic Authentication by avoiding sending the password in plaintext over the network.
-It uses a challenge-response mechanism and MD5 cryptographic hashing.
+It uses a challenge-response mechanism and cryptographic hashing (MD5 or SHA-256).

+The Digest authentication process typically involves:
+1. A server challenge containing a nonce value
+2. A client response with a cryptographic hash that proves password knowledge without revealing it
+3. The response includes various components like realm, nonce, URI, and algorithm details

+This implementation provides a convenient way to generate properly formatted Digest Auth tokens for HTTP requests.
+It supports all RFC 2617 and RFC 7616 algorithm variants including MD5, MD5-sess, SHA-256, and SHA-256-sess.

 ### Generating a Digest Auth Token